 What shall I do when I am at the train station?

 In bigger stations like Rome and Milan, you’ll have to go through an airport-type security door in order to enter the platforms area – there are no scanners though, only controllers that will check your train ticket.

 The importance of validating your train tickets

-If you’re travelling on a regional train and you have a paper ticket, remember to validate it before boarding the train.
+If you’re traveling on a regional train and you have a paper ticket, remember to validate it before boarding the train.
 Look for the small machines (usually green or yellow) on the way to the platforms and put the ticket in one of them so that it’s stamped with the date and time.
 There’s a fine if you don’t validate your ticket!

 You don’t need to validate regional tickets that have been bought online and printed at home, nor the tickets for intercity and high-speed trains, as these are valid on that specific date and train only.
 Just save them on your phone and show them to the conductor on the train.

 What do I do if I get on the train and someone is in my seat?

 Let me first remind you that seats are allocated on high-speed and intercity trains only, while on regional trains seating is on a first-come, first-served basis.
-Having said that, boarding the train only to find that someone else is already sitting in your reserved seat can happen, but most of the times you just show your ticket to prove that that’s your seat and the person will apologize straight away and leave.
+Having said that, boarding the train only to find that someone else is already sitting in your reserved seat can happen, but most of the time you just show your ticket to prove that that’s your seat and the person will apologize straight away and leave.

 In the unfortunate event that they refuse to move, approach the conductor with your problem.
-Don’t forget that sometimes there’s a language barrier and what may seem as rude behaviour is just the result of the lack of a common language.
+Don’t forget that sometimes there’s a language barrier and what may seem as rude behavior is just the result of the lack of a common language.